morganoneka/CarpentriesNotes/AdditionalResources/LearnMore.md

-# How to learn more
+# Where to learn more

 [The Carpentries website](https://software-carpentry.org/lessons/) has a bit more in terms of intro material.
 But where else can you go to learn more?